qiaoliangxiang/socia-network-analysis/README.md

 socia-network-analysis
 ======================

-Social Network Analysis
+Analysis of the ArXiv General Relativity and Quantum Cosmology Collaboration Network
 ======================
 This is the peer-evaluation programming project of the Coursera [Social Network Analysis class](https://www.coursera.org/course/sna).

-The dataset was crawled and processed using Python.
+The dataset was crawled, processed, and generated using Python.
 The analysis was performed using R.

-More code and datasets will be uploaded later.

 Introduction
 ============